robertklep/nefit-easy-client/README.md

 ### Disclaimer

 The implementation of this library is based on reverse-engineering the communications between the apps and the backend, plus various other bits and pieces of information.
-It is _not_ based on any official information given out by Nefit/Bosch, and therefore there are no guarantees whatsoever regarding the safety of your devices and/or its settings, or the accuracy of the information provided.
+It is _not_ based on any official information given out by Nefit/Bosch, and therefore there are no guarantees whatsoever regarding the safety of your devices and/or their settings, or the accuracy of the information provided.

 ## API